1nbk/myPortfolio/SECURITY.md

 3. **Regularly update dependencies**
 4. **Monitor for security vulnerabilities**
 5. **Use HTTPS in production**
-6. **Gmail App Passwords**: If using backend email, generate app passwords, not regular passwords
+6. **Gmail App Passwords**: If using backend email, generate app passwords, not regular passwords .
+This is very important

 ## 📞 Contact for Security Issues